 What are some possible introductory paragraph structures?

-This is the third of four lessons about Introductory Paragraphs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters about Introductory Paragraphs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of structure in an introduction

 – Provide examples and diagrams for each structure